mmfrenkel/encrypted-file-store/README.md

 #### ii.
 Verifying the structure of an archive (i.e., filenames, metadata)

 In the course of an archive's lifetime, it is possible that an adversary renames or deletes a file in the archive, or even adds a foreign file to the archive.
-In order to be able to alert archive users of such corruption, each time a file is added or deleted from an archive, a HMAC is generated using a concatination of the names of all the encrypted files in the archive as `t` and the second crytopgraphic key, `k`<sub>1</sub>.
+In order to be able to alert archive users of such corruption, each time a file is added or deleted from an archive, a HMAC is generated using a concatination of the names of all the encrypted files in the archive as `t` with the second crytopgraphic key, `k`<sub>1</sub>.
 This HMAC is also added to the archive's `.metadata` file.
 The means that each time a user attempts to interact with an archive, this filename-based HMAC can be regenerated and compared to the HMAC stored in the `.metadata` file.
 If the two HMACs do not match, users are alerted that the overall archive has an integrity violation.

 #### iii.
 Verifying the content of an individual encrypted file